qiboteam/qibolab/doc/source/main-documentation/platform.rst

 channels (described in the section above) only retain the information related to their operations, but not directly to the role they play in any experiment.
-In this sense, the names above are just established as a convention, but they introduce no limitation to the way the :class:`qibolab.Qubit` is used (see the note below).
+In this sense, the names above are just established as a convention, but they introduce no limitation to the way the :class:`.Qubit` is used (see the note below).

 Indeed, all elements are optional, because not all hardware platforms and elements require them.
 E.g., flux channels are typically relevant only for flux-tunable qubits.

-Moreover, the :class:`qibolab.Qubit` class is also be used to represent coupler qubits, when these are part of the platform.
-This case is quite complementary to the fixed frequency transmon: only the :attr:`qibolab.Qubit.flux` line is used.
+Moreover, the :class:`.Qubit` class is also be used to represent coupler qubits, when these are part of the platform.
+This case is quite complementary to the fixed frequency transmon: only the :attr:`.Qubit.flux` line is used.

 .. note::

-    While :attr:`qibolab.Qubit.drive_extra` is named after *drive* role, there is no restriction to the type of channels it can contain, playing essentially the role of unadministered free space.
+    While :attr:`.Qubit.drive_extra` is named after *drive* role, there is no restriction to the type of channels it can contain, playing essentially the role of unadministered free space.

-    What is often expected for these channels would be to be used for additional drives to implement further type of gates involving the qubit, and especially the same physical line of the :attr:`qibolab.Qubit.drive` channel.
+    What is often expected for these channels would be to be used for additional drives to implement further type of gates involving the qubit, and especially the same physical line of the :attr:`.Qubit.drive` channel.
 Mainly, this will be used to implement gates supposed to act on higher levels (qudits), and cross-resonance interactions.

-    At present time, these guidelines are not enforced anyhow in Qibolab.
+    At present time, these guidelines are not enforced anyhow in .

 ----